Summer of SmartSeat

 - 10 different brands for specific productions and venues

 - 1,300 seats in their largest seating section

 - Over 11,000 seats saved, processed and accessed through SmartSeat

-Through their testing, feedback and partnership, we were able to make major updates to strengthen our SYOS tool including performance and user experience updates in Venue Builder.
-We also rooted out every text field to offer full multilingual capability.
+Through their testing, feedback, and partnership, we were able to make major updates to strengthen our SYOS tool including performance and user experience updates in Venue Builder.
+We also rooted out every text field to offer the full multilingual capability.

 Chicago | Adage ACE client| First use of Mixed Venue

 Chicago Symphony Orchestra has a box level which offers general admission, first-come-first-served seating, inside their otherwise reserved seating house.
 We worked together on this use case to build out SmartSeat’s handling of Mixed Venue seating and are so pleased with the results.
 All SmartSeat licensees can now offer similar ticketing for their specific scenarios.

 CSO was also able to rely on SmartSeat’s messaging offerings to add an attestation tied to this seat type to alert patrons that they are required to switch seats with their box neighbors at intermission.
 No longer will patrons be able to claim ignorance of this interesting rule.

 Los Angeles | Adage ACE client